Work location independent!

 Postmates – Delivery App

-Use our referral link (Join Postmates!) and sign up to be guaranteed $250 if you make 30 deliveries in your first month!
-This isn’t hard–we did 21 our first Saturday in Phoenix and really got to know the city and its food culture!
+Use our referral link (Join Postmates!) and be offered an introductory bonus for a certain amount of deliveries the first month (the number depends on your area and current promotion).
+This gig isn’t hard–we did 21 deliveries our first Saturday in Phoenix and really got to know the city and its food culture!

-This is an app for delivering food.
-You may have heard of GrubHub or Uber Eats, but this one allows you to work in any market, any major city, whenever you like.
+In case you’ve not heard, Postmates is an app for delivering food.
+GrubHub, Doordash, Uber Eats, they are all the same and like you to pick a given city to work in and even schedule your delivery blocks, but Postmates allows you to work in any market whenever you like.
 It takes a bit of time to set up, as you need to sign up, get a background check done (which is free) and wait 1-2 weeks for them to mail you a welcome packet that includes a prepaid Visa for purchasing the food for the customers.
 Once you have that card, you can link your bank account and begin delivering in any city in America that the platform exists in.

 You can go online any time of the day on any day of the week, completely your choice.
 You can do it for a half hour or for 12 hours straight.
 A good day of 10 hour work with tips will equal $125-150 for us.
 You can make even more if you work Friday and Saturday in an area where your customers will be purchasing expensive dinners and thus tipping accordingly.